Arghyasree/multispecies-mic-transfer/docs/reproducibility.md

 ### AMRFinderPlus

-AMRFinderPlus is used for antimicrobial resistance determinant annotation.
+AMRFinderPlus is used for antimicrobial resistance (AMR) determinant annotation.

 Project documentation: